New tools for accessing electronic evidence in criminal investigations

 New technologies have not only enabled novel forms of crime, but they have also had a major impact on how successfully crime cases can be investigated and solved.
 As crimes are increasingly being perpetrated online, electronic evidence is essential in criminal investigations.

 In 2018, the European Union launched a legislative initiative to create new tools for criminal investigations and criminal proceedings.
 Aim is to provide the Member states’ authorities with a new European tool for cross-border cooperation that will make it easier to obtain electronic evidence from providers of electronic communications services for the purposes of criminal investigations and to be used in criminal proceedings.

 The Council has already adopted its position on the proposals for a regulation and a directive.
-Both proposals will next be discussed in the European Parliament, followed by a trilogue between representatives of the Parliament, Council and Commission.
-Timetable for the continuation of the legislative process depends on the adoption of position by the European Parliament.
+Both proposals are being discussed in the European Parliament, followed by a trilogue between representatives of the Parliament, the Council and the Commission.
+How the legislative process will then proceed depends on positions adopted by the European Parliament.

-EU is also launching negotiations with the United States on an agreement that would allow to speed up the process for the EU member states to obtain electronic evidence from US service providers, and vice versa.
-The EU will be represented in the negotiations by the Commission, that will report on progress to the Council chaired by the Finnish Presidency.
+Meanwhile, the EU has launched negotiations with the United States on an agreement that would allow EU member states’ authorities to speed up the process to obtain electronic evidence from US service providers, and vice versa.
+The EU is represented in the negotiations by the Commission.
+It reports on progress to the Council chaired by the Finnish Presidency.